BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 // credential, but does not wish to reveal more than his name, his photo, and the
 // fact that the state has verified his identity.

-// Redaction is performed by building a set of `Digest`s that will be revealed.
+// Elision is performed by building a set of `Digest`s that will be revealed.
 All
-// digests not present in the reveal-set will be replaced with redaction markers
+// digests not present in the reveal-set will be replaced with elision markers
-// containing only the hash of what has been redacted, thus preserving the hash
+// containing only the hash of what has been elided, thus preserving the hash
 // tree including revealed signatures.
-If a higher-level object is redacted, then
+If a higher-level object is elided, then
-// everything it contains will also be redacted, so if a deeper object is to be
+// everything it contains will also be elided, so if a deeper object is to be
 // revealed, all of its parent objects also need to be revealed, even though not
 // everything *about* the parent objects must be revealed.

 // Start a reveal-set
 var revealSet: Set<Digest> = []

 // Reveal the card.
-Without this, everything about the card would be redacted. let top = johnSmithResidentCard revealSet.insert(top)
+Without this, everything about the card would be elided. let top = johnSmithResidentCard revealSet.insert(top)